-Below are several best practices you can follow to get the most out of your unstructured (or qualitative) NPS data:
+Below are several best practices you can follow to get the most out of your open-ended NPS data:

 As former Director of Product at LinkedIn Sachin Rekhi eloquently puts it, “the most actionable part of the NPS survey is the categorization of the open-ended comments from Promoters and Detractors.”